MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_docker.md

 - Create a container from the Windows Server Core base image.
 - Deploy web server software into the container.
 - Create an new image from the modified container.
-- Deploy a web server ready container and host a simple website in the container.
+- Deploy a web server ready container and host a simple website in the container.<br />

 ####Download and Extract the NGinx Software